by Jake Cordero

 For The Austin Séance

-Welcome back.
-In this installment of “Spiritualist Techniques” we explore “tasseography” — better known as tea-leaf reading.
+In this installment of our online journal we explore “tasseography” — better known as tea-leaf reading.
 Like the parlor séance, tasseography hit its heyday during Victorian times.
 I’ve included here a bit of history about tasseography, some instructional tips and also sample interpretations from a famous work on the subject.

 The word tasseography derives from the French “tasse,” meaning “cup,” as well as the Greek suffix “graph” that signifies “writing.”
 Related terms include “tasseomancy” and “tasseology.”
 Other traditional divinatory practices include molybdomancy, which is divination through the examination of molten metal; carromancy, which is divination using hot wax; and — my personal favorite —haruspicy, divination using animal entrails.